Azure/azure-iot-sdk-c/doc/iot-hub-device-sdk-c-iothubclient.md

 You don't have to use properties in your application.
 However, if you need to set them on events or retrieve them from messages, the **IoTHubClient** library makes it easy.

 ## Message handling
 As stated previously, when messages arrive from IoT Hub the **IoTHubClient** library responds by invoking a registered callback function.
 There is a return parameter of this function that deserves some additional explanation.
-Here’s an excerpt of the callback function in the **iothub\_client\_sample\_http** sample application:
+Here’s an excerpt of the callback function in the **iothub\_client\_sample\_iothub_ll_telemetry_sample** sample application:

 ```
 static IOTHUBMESSAGE_DISPOSITION_RESULT ReceiveMessageCallback(IOTHUB_MESSAGE_HANDLE message, void* userContextCallback)